All about the Brafferton Inn Bed and Breakfast

 The Innkeepers at the Brafferton Inn Would Love to Meet You!

-Joan, Brian and AmyBeth Hodges get their greatest pleasure from hosting guests in their historic Inn in Downtown Gettysburg.
+Brian and AmyBeth Hodges get their greatest pleasure from hosting guests from around the world in their historic inn in Downtown Gettysburg.
 Upon arrival, you will be greeted warmly and your every need will be tended to.
+Brian and AmyBeth also are raising three children and are actively involved in the Gettysburg area.

-Joan is a Critical Care Nurse by profession retired from Hewlett Packard and Philips Medical.
-She loves to bake, garden and decorate.
-Brian, Joan’s son, has a business management degree from Florida Atlantic University, and spent 20 years in the restaurant industry in South Florida.
+Brian has a business management degree from Florida Atlantic University, and spent 20 years in the restaurant industry in South Florida.
 His greatest love is creating the best breakfast in Gettysburg.
 AmyBeth, Brian’s wife, was born and raised in Newburyport, Massachusetts, and studied Criminal Justice.
 As an Innkeeper she loves the chance to meet people from many different countries, cultures and walks of life.
-AmyBeth’s other passion is being a Mom and raising her small children.
+AmyBeth’s other passion is being a Mom and raising her children.

 As a family, the Hodges will provide all the necessities for your stay in Gettysburg.